 To report and pay the kiddie tax, parents can choose between two methods:

-- Have the child file their own tax return: If the child’s unearned income is more than $2,600 in 2024 or $2,700 in 2025, the child must file their own tax return using IRS Form 8615, “Tax for Certain Children Who Have Unearned Income.”
+- Have the child file their own tax return: If the child’s unearned income is more than $2,700 in 2026 or 2025, the child must file their own tax return using IRS Form 8615, “Tax for Certain Children Who Have Unearned Income.”
 This form calculates the amount of tax owed at the parents’ higher marginal rate for income above the threshold.

-- Include the child’s unearned income in their tax return: Alternatively, if the child’s gross income is less than $13,000 in 2024 or less than $13,500 in 2025, parents may elect to include the child’s unearned income on their own tax return using IRS Form 8814, “Parents’ Election to Report Child’s Interest and Dividends.”
+- Include the child’s unearned income in their tax return: Alternatively, if the child’s gross income is less than $13,500 in 2026 or 2025, parents may elect to include the child’s unearned income on their own tax return using IRS Form 8814, “Parents’ Election to Report Child’s Interest and Dividends.”
 This method can simplify the process but may increase the parents’ taxable income.

 In both cases, the tax must be paid by the federal filing deadline, typically April 15, to avoid penalties or interest on unpaid taxes.